-Brave as it was, the raid did little damage beyond astounding the Emperor, but in the movie enough of Tokyo gets spectacularly blown sky-high to re-rouse audiences getting weary of conflict.
+Brave as it was, beyond astounding the Emperor the raid did little damage, but in the movie enough of Tokyo gets spectacularly blown sky-high to re-rouse audiences getting weary of conflict.
 The massive B-29 raids on Japan began within weeks of this movies release, continuing in increasing intensity for nine months, with a vengeful horror that dwarfed anything ever seen, let alone the brief pyrotechnic display shown in this saga.

 Van Johnson (recovered from a disfiguring car crash) gets the lead role, and handles it quite well, with can’t-lose backing from Spencer Tracy as Gen. Doolittle.
 It’s longish at 138 minutes, and first you have to grimace through some requisite sappy love interest with a high-sugar intake from Phyllis Thaxter, some swell-kid business from Robert Walker and other folksy crewmen (the hammy Texan is enough to make you wish the planes had been ordered to hit Fort Worth).